MicrosoftDocs/powerquery-docs/powerquery-docs/queries-pane.md

 ---

-# Understanding the queries pane
+# Using the Queries pane

 In Power Query, you'll be creating many different queries.
 Whether it be from getting data from many tables or from duplicating the original query, the number of queries will increase.